valentin2105/Kubernetes-Saltstack/README.md

 #### The recommended configuration is :

-- a Salt-Master
+- one Salt-Master

-- a Kubernetes-Master (also Salt-minion)
+- one Kubernetes-Master (also Salt-minion)

 - one or more Kubernetes-Workers (also Salt-minion)

-The Minion's roles are matched with Salt Grains, so you need to apply theses grains on your servers :
+The Minion's roles are matched with `Salt Grains`, so you need to define theses grains on your servers :

 ```
 # Kubernetes Master